Docs

 TypeScript

-All of Vaadin’s React-based tools are implemented using TypeScript, which is a superset of JavaScript that adds static typing.
+All Vaadin’s React-based tools are implemented using TypeScript, which is a superset of JavaScript that adds static typing.

-In Vaadin, React Components can access server-side services written in Java and, thanks to code generation, retain the types and methods of these services.
+In Vaadin, React components can access server-side services written in Java and, thanks to code generation, retain the types and methods of these services.

 To see how this works, replicate the original Java example, where the counter value is stored on the server.
 Create a Spring Service annotated with @BrowserCallable that allows you to interact with the server from the client like so: